 We believe in the Triune God.
 We believe he is one God yet three persons – the Father, the Son, and the Holy Spirit.
 The Father – God himself who created the heavens and the earth, man, and all living beings.
 The Son – Jesus, God’s Son our Savior, who lived a perfect life on earth, died, and rose again for the salvation of all people.
 We believe all who trust Jesus as their Savior will be with him in heaven.
-The Holy Spirit – The third person of the Trinity who comforts us, leads us with God’s Word, brings us to faith, and point us to our Savior, Jesus.
+The Holy Spirit – The third person of the Trinity who comforts us, leads us with God’s Word, brings us to faith, and points us to our Savior, Jesus.

 Grace and Salvation